pragmatias/poc_airflow_dbt_duckdb/README.md

-├── flows                       <--- Flows file for Prefect ├── import                      <--- Scripts to import raw data into DuckDB ├── scripts_api                 <--- Scripts to retrieve information from multiple API ├── streamlit                   <--- Streamlit application
+├── flows                       <--- Flows file for Prefect ├── import                      <--- Scripts to import raw data into DuckDB ├── scripts_api                 <--- Scripts to retrieve information from multiple API ├── scripts_polars              <--- Scripts to work with polars (python) library ├── streamlit                   <--- Streamlit application
 ```